AlzubairAbbasContact/Arabic-News-Classification-BiLSTM/README.md

 - Confusion Matrix

-The model achieved strong performance on categories with clear linguistic patterns such as:
+The model achieved strong classification performance, especially in categories with clear linguistic patterns such as:

 - Sports
 - Medical
 - Religion

-Some categories showed more confusion due to semantic similarity between news topics, such as:
+Some categories showed more semantic overlap between topics, such as:

 - Culture
 - Finance